 Prior to installation of a modular, manufactured or mobile home dwelling on the permanent foundation, as required herein, any wheels and towing mechanism, including tongue, hitch assembly, and any other towing apparatus, shall be completely removed.
 Axles may remain, although tires shall be removed.

-The following miscellaneous requirements shall apply to all dwellings constructed.

-All dwellings shall provide steps or porch areas, permanently attached to the foundation where there exists an elevation differential of more than eight (8) inches between any door and the surrounding grade.
-Steps designed to provide safe, convenient access to each exterior door shall be provided to the door area, or to porches accessible to the door area.
-Steps, porches, and foundations shall be constructed in conformance with the Township Building Code, as amended.

-Additions attached to the dwelling shall be constructed in conformance with the requirements of the Fife Lake Township Zoning Ordinance, Township Building Code, HUD Mobile Home Construction and Safety Standards, and/or other laws and ordinances, as applicable.
-Additions involving permanent attachment to the principal structure shall include construction of a foundation, and no addition shall involve placing a bearing load on a mobile or manufactured home.

-The dwelling shall contain storage area whether in a basement located under the dwelling, in an attic area, in closet areas or in a separate structure being of standard construction similar to, or of better quality than, the principal dwelling.
-Such storage shall be in addition to the space for the storage of automobiles and shall be equal to not less than fifteen (15%) percent of the minimum square footage requirement.
-In

-no case, however, shall more than two hundred (200) square feet of storage area be required by this provision.

-All dwellings shall have a pitched roof of not less than four (4) feet of rise for each twelve (12) feet of run unless at least twenty (20) percent of the single-family dwellings within one-half (1/2) mile have a lesser pitched roof, then a pitch equal to an average of those twenty (20) percent single-family dwellings shall be provided, and the roof shall be covered by either asphalt, fiberglass, or shake shingles, installed in accordance with the Building Code.

 EXTERIOR LIGHTING.
 All outdoor lighting fixtures shall have full cut-off shielding such that no light is emitted above an imaginary horizontal plane passing through the fixture below the light source regardless of type or wattage, EXCEPT small decorative fixtures such as porch lights, landscape lighting and temporary seasonal lighting.
 Floodlights shall be directed downward, shielded as necessary so that the light source is not visible from the roads or adjacent property.
 They should be located and directed so that light is neither unnecessarily reflected onto adjacent property or into the night sky.
 In addition to fixture design and shielding, architectural and landscape design features may be incorporated into an outdoor lighting plan to meet the above requirements.
 All outdoor fixtures, small or large, shall be designed as such to not create a nuisance per se to nearby residents or vehicular traffic.

 BUILDING DEMOLITION.
 All building demolition and razing shall require a Zoning Permit pursuant to Section 21.3 and such demolition and razing shall be regulated in accord with the requirements of the Michigan Building Code including, but not limited to, requirements for the proper disconnection and capping of utility lines, appropriate clean backfilling of sites and the proper documented disposal of all debris in compliance with all applicable federal, state and local requirements. *05